+Hypoxia, a shortage of dissolved oxygen, can originate in the ocean naturally, from human influences, or increasingly, from interactions between human activities and natural processes that make estuarine and coastal waters more susceptible to oxygen depletion.
+Fundamentally, the same processes are at work in most instances of natural and humaninduced hypoxia.
+Biological oxygen demand exceeds the supply of oxygen from surface waters, typically as a result of increased microbial respiration, stimulated by accumulated carbon from enhanced primary production in surface waters.
+The enhanced production results from increased nitrogen (and sometimes phosphorus) availability.
 Nutrients are injected into surface waters either as a result of upwelling (a natural process driven by winds that occurs along continental margins) or via air and rivers as a result of anthropogenic activities.
 Cultural eutrophication (sensu Nixon, 1995; Diaz and Rosenberg, 1995, 2001, 2008) typically occurs where human population or agricultural production is high (Rabalais, 2004).
 Nutrient enhancement stimulates excessive phytoplankton growth.
-When the resulting organic matter exceeds the capacity of metazoan consumers to metabolize it, the remaining organic matter settles to a pynocline or the sediments, where it is decomposed, mainly by heterotrophic bacteria.
-This decay depletes the dissolved oxygen at a rate faster than resupply from surface, well-oxygenated difference, i.e., pycnocline.
-Oxygen depletion is exacerbated in situations where water masses are highly stratified or isolated from oxygenated water bodies.
-Stratification results from strong thermal
+When the resulting organic matter exceeds the capacity of metazoan consumers to metabolize it, the remaining organic matter settles to a pycnocline or the sediments, where it is decomposed, mainly by heterotrophic bacteria.
+This decay depletes the dissolved oxygen at a rate faster than resupply from surface, well-oxygenated waters because of the inhibited diffusion of dissolved oxygen across a sharp density difference, i.e. pycnocline.